OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reading.rst

     for case_key in case_keys:
         print('Case:', case_key)

-Finally, the `get_case` method provides a way to get at individual cases.
+The `get_case` method provides a way to get at individual cases.
 The argument to this method can either be:

     #.
 Integer - in which case the argument is an index into the cases.
 Negative numbers can be used as indices just
             as is normally done in Python.